 RNs or NPs who engage in independent nursing practice by themselves, in partnership with other practitioners, or by employing others are considered to be self-employed.
-If you plan to start a self-employed nursing practice, you need to apply for recognition of your self-employed practice in order to report your practice hours and renew your practice permit.

 Medication listed on Health Canada’s prescription drug list can only be prescribed by authorized regulated health professionals.
 In Alberta, these health professionals include:

 Neuromodulators, such as botulinum toxin, are Schedule 1 medications and can only be prescribed by an authorized prescriber as outlined in the Government Organization Act and respective regulation for each health profession.
 Some dermal fillers are classified as Schedule 2 medications and do not need a client specific order unless required by employer policy.